vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 #### Stunnel

 Digital Ocean requires encrypted/TLS connections to their managed Redis instances, however the Mastodon codebase includes a Redis library which does not have a native TLS capability.
-Stunnel is used as a proxy to take the un-encrypted connection requests and encrypt those connections between the client and Redis.
+[Stunnel](https://www.stunnel.org) is used as a proxy to take the un-encrypted connection requests and encrypt those connections between the Mastodon components and Redis.
 This process is used on our Mastodon Web and Sidekiq nodes.

 ### Sidekiq